blakeblackshear/frigate/README.md

 [Back to top](#documentation)

 ## Installing
+Frigate is a Docker container that can be run on any Docker host including as a [HassOS Addon](https://www.home-assistant.io/addons/).
+See instructions below for installing the HassOS addon.

+For HomeAssistant users, there is also a [custom component (aka integration)](https://github.com/blakeblackshear/frigate-hass-integration).
+This custom component adds tighter integration with HomeAssistant by automatically setting up camera entities, sensors, media browser for clips and recordings, and a public API to simplify notifications.

+Note that HassOS Addons and custom components are different things.
+If you are already running Frigate with Docker directly, you do not need the Addon since the Addon would run another instance of Frigate.

 ### HassOS Addon
 HassOS users can install via the addon repository.
-Frigate requires that an MQTT server be running.
+Frigate requires an MQTT server.
 1. Navigate to Supervisor > Add-on Store > Repositories
 1. Add https://github.com/blakeblackshear/frigate-hass-addons
 1. Setup your configuration in the `Configuration` tab